binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 The browser, on its first request to the web server, tells the web server that it supports stapling, and if the web server can provide a certificate with a stapled OCSP response, we want it.
 The web server then responds with the certificate that has "must staple" cryptographically bound to it.
 Now, if the legitimate web server says "no I don't support stapling", the browser won't accept it, because "must staple" is part of the certificate.

 There are two ways that "must staple" is being looked at as a solution.
-The [OCSP Must-Staple](https://casecurity.org/2014/06/18/ocsp-must-staple/) section of the article of the same name on the casecurity.org blog provides details.
+The [OCSP Must-Staple](https://casecurity.org/2014/06/18/ocsp-must-staple/) section of the article of the same name on the casecurity.org blog provides some details.

 1. [In the certificate](http://tools.ietf.org/html/draft-hallambaker-tlssecuritypolicy-03) as discussed above
 2. An [interim solution](https://wiki.mozilla.org/CA:ImprovingRevocation#OCSP_Must-Staple) that doesn't look like much of a solution to me.
-It adds a `Must-Staple` header to the response, which can easily be stripped out by a MItM attack on the very first response.
+It adds a `Must-Staple` header to the response, which can be easily stripped out by a MItM attack on the very first response.
 This solution is very similar to HSTS as discussed [above](#network-countermeasures-tls-downgrade-hsts).
-If you want similar behaviour to the [HSTS Preload](#network-countermeasures-tls-downgrade-hsts-preload), also discussed above, then "must staple" must be part of the certificate.
+If you want similar behaviour to the [HSTS Preload](#network-countermeasures-tls-downgrade-hsts-preload), also discussed above, then "must staple" has be part of the certificate.

-As far as I know, Firefox and Chrome are both working toward implementing Must-Staple in certificates, but I haven't seen or heard anything yet for Internet Explorer and Edge.
+As far as I know, Firefox and Chrome are both working toward implementing Must-Staple in their certificates, but I haven't seen or heard anything yet for Internet Explorer and Edge.

 ## 4. SSM Risks that Solution Causes {#network-risks-that-solution-causes}

 ### Fortress Mentality

-Preventing work devices to be taken from the premises is a fairly archaic technique that is likely to significantly negatively impact the business.
-Businesses want their traveling personnel, and even their developers and engineers to take their work home for use on evenings and weekends.
+Preventing work devices to be taken from the premises is a fairly archaic technique which would likely have a significant negative impact on the business.
+Businesses want their travelling personnel, and even their developers and engineers to be able to take their work devices home on evenings and weekends.

 Having a separate wireless network for your workers to access the Internet is not sufficient for them to get their work done.